elcontraption/flickity-transformer/README.md

 ```

 ## Usage
-Create a new instance of FlickityTransformer, passing in your `flckty` instance and an array of `transforms`.
-Each transform should have a `name` property, corresponding to the transform function you want to use, and a `stops` array, containing at least two stops.
-Each stop is an array with two values: x position in pixels relative to the home position of your carousel, and the transform value to apply at that position.
+Create a new FlickityTransformer, passing in your Flickity instance and an array of [transform objects](#transforms).
+Transforms will be applied to each Flickity cell in the order they are declared.

 ```js
 var Flickity = require('flickity')